Installation

 rbenv install 2.7.2 --verbose

 This command will take 10-15 minutes to complete.
-The --verbose flag will show you what's going on so you can be sure it hasn't gotten stuck.
-While it installs, take this time to watch this video or to get a glass of water.
+The `--verbose` flag will show you what's going on so you can be sure it hasn't gotten stuck.
+While it installs, take this time to watch [this video](https://www.youtube.com/watch?v=X2CYWg9-2N0) or to get a glass of water.

 Once Ruby is installed, you need to tell rbenv which version to use by default.
 Inside the terminal, type: